dboddie/Castle-Raider/README.txt

 Playing the Game

-The player must help the character escape the castle, ideally with some hidden treasure.
+The player must help their character escape the castle, ideally with some hidden treasure.

 Your character can roam the castle and its surroundings using the following control keys: